 Lie Detector Tests: The Employee Polygraph Protection Act of 1988

 The Employee Polygraph Protection Act (EPPA) applies to most private employers.
-The law does not cover federal, state and local governments.
+However, the law does not cover federal, state, and local government workers.

 The EPPA prohibits most private employers from using lie detector tests, either for pre-employment screening or during the course of employment.

-Employers generally may not require or request any employee or job applicant to take a lie detector test, or discharge, discipline, or discriminate against an employee or job applicant for refusing to take a test or for exercising other rights under the Act.
+If you work for a private sector employer, your employer generally may not require or request that you, any other employee, or a job applicant take a lie detector test.
+Additionally, an employer may not discharge, discipline, or discriminate against an employee or job applicant for refusing to take a test or for exercising other rights under the Act.

-Where polygraph examinations are allowed, they are subject to strict standards for the conduct of the test, including the pretest, testing and post-testing phases.
-An examiner must be licensed and bonded or have professional liability coverage.
-The Act strictly limits the disclosure of information obtained during a polygraph test.
+Where polygraph examinations are allowed, they are subject to strict standards for the conduct of the test, including the pretest, testing, and post-testing phases.
+An examiner must be licensed and bonded or have professional liability coverage, and the Act strictly limits the disclosure of information obtained during a polygraph test.

-The EPPA provides that employees have a right to employment opportunities without being subjected to lie detector tests, unless a specific exemption applies.
-The Act also provides employees the right to file a lawsuit for violations of the Act.
+The EPPA provides that employees have a right to employment opportunities without being subjected to lie detector tests unless a specific exemption applies.
+This mean that if your employer wants you to take a polygraph test, they must prove how it is necessary for your job.
+Otherwise, the EPPA provides employees the right to file a lawsuit for violations of the Act.
 In addition, the Wage and Hour Division accepts complaints of alleged EPPA violations.

 Compliance Assistance Available

-The Secretary of Labor can bring court action to restrain violators and assess civil money penalties up to $10,000 per violation.
-An employer who violates the law may be liable to the employee or prospective employee for legal and equitable relief, including employment, reinstatement, promotion and payment of lost wages and benefits.
+If an employer breaks any of the previously mentioned laws, the Secretary of Labor can bring court action to restrain violators and assess civil money penalties up to $10,000 per violation.
+An employer who violates the law may also be liable to the employee or prospective employee for legal and equitable relief, including employment, reinstatement, promotion, and payment of lost wages and benefits.

 The law does not preempt any provision of any state or local law or any collective bargaining agreement that is more restrictive with respect to lie detector tests.